Collaboration

-Cooperation with numerous institutes, research groups and industry shapes science at the Helmholtz Centre for Infection Research.
-With these networks and partners we guarantee best technology and knowledge transfer.
+Collaboration with numerous institutes, research groups and industry shapes science at the Helmholtz Centre for Infection Research.
+With these networks and partners, we guarantee excellent foundational research as well as best technology and knowledge transfer.

 Networks